thekakamask/FlightSearch/README.md

 - 🎛️ Structured the **UI State management**:
    - Defined `FlightUiState` to represent the complete state of the search screen, including search query, results, favorites, and loading/error state.
    - Created `FlightUiModel` to represent enriched flight route items (departure, destination, favorite status).

-## ❌ **NEXT UPDATES**

-- 🧠 Finalize ViewModel logic:
+- 📦 Create the `ViewModel` and `UiState`:
    - Inject repositories into the ViewModel.
-  - Implement search + favorite logic using repositories.
+   - Implement search + favorite + preferences logic using repositories.

-- 📦 Create the `ViewModel` and initial `UiState`:
-  - Connect search input to the database via repository.
    - Reflect database results in a composable `StateFlow`.

+## ❌ **NEXT UPDATES**

 - 🔍 Implement the search screen UI:
   - Add `TextField` with auto-complete support.